 The upcoming book sequel called Shin Highschool DxD (which translates as the “Real” Highschool DxD) may technically be a new series, but in reality, it’s more of a continuation since it does not focus on new main characters or feature a major gap in time.
 In the afterword of Volume 25 written by Ichiei, the author explained that he was resetting the volume count because his publisher wants a “new” series.
 Ichiei, on the other hand, wanted to continue the main story beyond the final story arc.

-Warning: The ending of this article contains major spoilers for anime-only watchers and readers who have not read Volume 25.
+Warning: The ending of this article contains major spoilers for anime-only audiences and readers who have not read Volume 25.

 Oddly enough, the first book series ended in the middle of the Azazel Cup, a tournament where competing mythological figures can fight in proxy wars.
 The tournament was only halfway over at best, so the new series will be immediately launching into more shonen-style battles.